Warning: Orthodontic braces may cause scoliosis. I believe it. And I believe it happened to me.

 Additionally, research shows that there is a plausible correlation between malocclusion and scoliosis.
 Malocclusion is the misalignment of the top and bottom teeth as the top and bottom jaws bites together.
 The research shows that scoliosis and malocclusion are often related.
 If you have scoliosis, often times a deviation of the alignment of the jaw will be present.
 This also shows that if you realign the jaw, the spine will be affected.
 If a deviation of both the spine (scoliosis) and the jaw (malocclusion) are present, and you fix the alignment of the jaw, the scoliosis sometimes gets better.

 But what about my case, where scoliosis wasn’t present but malocclusion was present?
 I had a deviated jaw but a straight spine.
 I wonder what would’ve happened to my straight spine if I had left my deviated jaw where it was.
 After my orthodontic work I had a straight jaw and a deviated spine.
 If research shows that there’s a positive correlation between the alignment of the jaw and the spine, realizing there is a correlation between orthodontics and scoliosis isn’t that hard to fathom.

 A final note, we’re so obsessed with perfection and vanity in America.
 A parent of one of my young scoli clients repeated what an orthodontist said to her about her child having a correctly aligned jaw and straight teeth, “it’s a first world problem.”
 How important is a “perfect” smile to you?
 Royalty from other countries have imperfect smiles and they seem to be doing just fine on the popularity scales.

 SO, will you think twice about getting braces for your children?

-If this article brought up many questions for you, feel free to reach out and book an in-person or virtual lesson with my highly trained staff or me.
+If this article brought up many questions for you, I recommend my book, I Have Scoliosis; Now What?.
+In addition to delving into the root causes of scoli, it also explores many new research studies about the way a body with scoliosis body differs and how to take care of it.
+You should also feel free to reach out and book an in-person or virtual lesson with my highly trained staff or me.
 We’d be happy to help empower you and/or your child.